isaacnmm/pestpolicy-hugo2XX/content/posts/nintendo-switch-sd-card/index.md

 7. However, if the MicroSD card for your console is not recognized, ensure that the card is inserted properly inserted into the Nintendo switch SD card slot.
 Further, make sure that the SD card is formatted correctly.
 ## How to remove the MicroSD Card
 1. Switch off your Nintendo Switch console
-2. Smoothly swing open the SD card stand�open to reveal its microSD card slot.
+2. Smoothly swing open the SD card standopen to reveal its microSD card slot.
 3. Gently push down the microSD card at the top until there is a click sound.
 4. Finally, slide the microSD card out of the consoles microSD card slot.
-### What type of memory card does your�Nintendo switch use?
+### What type of memory card does yourNintendo switch use?
 First, before thinking of installing the microSD card to your Nintendo Switch, you must ask a very important question: Do I go for an SD card or a microSD card?
 Well, it is critical to ensure that the microSD cards are compatible with your Switch.
 Your Nintendo switch will only support a maximum of 2GB microSD cards, 4GB-32GB microSDHC cards, and 64GB or more capacity for the microSDXC cards.
 However, check the compatible Nintendo Switch SD cards you can pick.